isblab/pickET/docs/input_for_s1.md

         mode: intensities
             }
     ]
-These hyperparameters describe the feature extraction process.
+These hyperparameters describe the feature extraction modes.
 Similar to `inputs`, `feature_extraction_params` is also a list of dictionaries.
 Each dictionary defined in this list describes a feature extraction mode.
 Here, we provide three feature extraction modes `ffts`, `gabor` and `intensities`.

 First, for `mode: ffts`, there is only one hyperparameter, `n_fft_subsets`.
 This hyperparameter defines how many neighborhoods will be processed simultaneously for feature extraction.
-Higher the value, the faster the process, but higher the computational memory required.
+Higher the value, the faster the FFT feature extraction, but higher the computational memory required.

 Second, for `mode: gabor`, there are four key hyperparameters.
 The number of Gabor filters used for Gabor feature extraction is the cube of the `num_sinusoids`.
 The user may choose to not tweak this hyperparameter.
 The `num_neighborhoods_subsets` and `num_parallel_filters` define the number of neighborhoods and number of Gabor filters to be processed simultaneously.
-Increasing the `num_neighborhoods_subsets` and reducing the `num_parallel_filters` will result in the feature extraction requiring less GPU memory, but will result in longer runtimes.
+Increasing the `num_neighborhoods_subsets` and reducing the `num_parallel_filters` will result in the feature extraction requiring less GPU memory, but will result in longer runtimes. #TODO why this is true? #TODO : naming: num_neighborhoood_subsets or num_neighborhoods_in_parallel? a bit confusing.
 The `num_output_features` defines the number of features with the highest standard deviation to be used for clustering.
 The user may choose not to tweak this hyperparameter.

 Third, for `mode: intensities`, there are no hyperparameters.
 It will use the voxel intensities obtained from the neighborhoods as features for clustering.